E2

 Safety: Turn off the unit and isolate power before cleaning or inspection.

 - Clean filters: Open the front panel of the indoor unit and remove the air filters.
-Wash with mild detergent and water, dry completely, and reinstall.
+Wash them with mild detergent and water, dry completely, and then reinstall them.

-- Inspect coil for ice: With the cover open, look at the evaporator coil.
-If iced over, leave the unit off with the front panel open until all ice melts (this may take several hours).
+- Inspect coil for ice: With the cover open, visually inspect the evaporator coil.
+If it is iced over, leave the unit off with the front panel open until all ice melts (this may take several hours).

-- Test fan speed: After thawing, run the unit and cycle through fan speeds.
+- Test fan speed: After thawing, run the unit and cycle through the available fan speeds.
 If airflow remains weak, the indoor fan motor or capacitor may be failing.

 Advertisements